 Every decision carried weight.

-Support matters here because survival mode doesn't leave much margin for error—and none at all for growth.
+Support matters here because survival mode does not leave much margin for error, and almost none for growth.

 Why This Moment Still Matters

-That first hint of debt wasn't just financial.
+That first hint of debt was not only financial.

 It changed how life felt.